 A language exam completed during the MA program at the University of Toronto can be used to fulfill one of the two PhD language requirements.
 Both requirements must be completed before achieving candidacy.
 PhD students will choose their languages in conjunction with their interim supervisor and the Director of Graduate Studies.

 Yes, you can take an undergraduate language course in order to develop your language skills.
 However, taking a course does not fulfill the language requirement; you will still need to complete the departmental language exam.
-Language courses also do not fulfill your course requirements.
+Language courses also do not fulfill your program requirements.

 When enrolled in an undergraduate course, you still need to meet the School of Graduate Studies’ standards.
 This means you will need to earn a grade of at least 70 to pass the course.
 Many of our students request to audit undergraduate language courses instead of enrolling.
 If you are interested in auditing an undergraduate course, contact the course’s instructor for permission.